eileen-7/campus_placement_analytics/README.md

-# 🎓 Campus Placement Analytics
+# 🎓 Campus Placement Analyzer

 A full-stack, data-driven web application designed to analyze and visualize campus placement data.
 Built with PostgreSQL (ShaktiDB), Python, and Plotly Dash.